leibupro/raw_sockets/README.md

  2. `cd test`
  3. `./open_wireshark_alice_and_bob.bash`
- 4. Start capturing from interfaces `alice` and `bob` which sould be visible in the two wireshark instances.
+ 4. Start capturing from interfaces `alice` and `bob` which should be visible in the two wireshark instances.
  5. `cd .. && make`
  6. Start the built application `sudo ./bin/mitm`